 How many types of elementary particles are there?

-An elementary particle is a simple particle which is not a combination of other particles.
+The elementary particles are simple particles which are not the combination of other particles.
 For example, an electron is an elementary particle.
 There are 30 elementary particles out of which the following 7 elementary particles are stable out the nucleus.

 List of elementary particles